AS 91430 annotated exemplars

 This involves:

-• identifying the aim and planning the research
+• identifying the aim of the research

-• collecting and recording relevant data
+• collecting and recording data relevant to the aim of the research

-• analysing findings
+• analysing findings incorporating the relevance of geographic concepts

-• providing a conclusion that relates to the aim
+• providing a conclusion that relates to the aim of the research

 • providing an evaluation of the research process and how this affects the validity of the research findings.

-The conclusion (9) directly addresses the aim showing understanding of the collected evidence, related geographic processes and use of appropriate terminology.
+The conclusion (9) directly addresses the aim, showing understanding of the collected evidence, related geographic processes and use of appropriate terminology.

 Low Achieved

-91430 exemplar Low Achieved (PDF | 935 KB)
+91430 exemplar Low Achieved (PDF | 657 KB)

 Commentary